GOP’s jobless benefit plan could mean delays, states warn

 Mulvihill reported from Cherry Hill, New Jersey.
 Follow him at http://www.twitter.com/geoffmulvihill.

-AP reporters Brendan Farrington in Tallahassee, Florida, and Rachel La Corte in Olympia, Washington, contributed to this article.
+AP reporters Cuneyt Dil in Sacramento, California; Brendan Farrington in Tallahassee, Florida; and Rachel La Corte in Olympia, Washington, contributed to this article.